xistva02/AudioDuplicateFinder/Readme.md

 ### Note:

-Parameters 'matching' and 'matching_single' cannot be set to True in the same time.
-Similarly, 'reference' and 'reference_name' cannot be set in the same time.
+Parameters 'matching' and 'matching_single' cannot be set to True at the same time.
+Similarly, 'reference' and 'reference_name' cannot be set at the same time.
 However, one can choose 'path_to_files' and 'input_files' simultaneously, automatically discarding the possible duplicate paths.

 ## Install